ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 #### `rpc-gas-cap` (int):

 The maximum gas to be consumed by an RPC Call (used in `eth_estimateGas` and `eth_call`).
-Defaults to 50,000,000.
+Defaults to `50,000,000`.

 #### `rpc-tx-fee-cap` (int):

 Global transaction fee (price \* gaslimit) cap (measured in AVAX) for send-transaction variants.
-Defaults to 100.
+Defaults to `100`.

 #### `api-max-duration` (duration):

 Maximum API call duration.
 If API calls exceed this duration, they will time out.
-Defaults to 0 (no maximum).
+Defaults to `0` (no maximum).

 #### `api-max-blocks-per-request` (int):

 Maximum number of blocks to serve per `getLogs` request.
-Defaults to 0 (no maximum).
+Defaults to `0` (no maximum).

 #### `ws-cpu-refill-rate` (duration):

 The refill rate specifies the maximum amount of CPU time to allot a single connection per second.
-Defaults to no maximum (0).
+Defaults to no maximum (`0`).

 #### `ws-cpu-max-stored` (duration):

 Specifies the maximum amount of CPU time that can be stored for a single WS connection.
-Defaults to no maximum (0).
+Defaults to no maximum (`0`).

 #### `allow-unfinalized-queries` (boolean):

 Allows queries for unfinalized (not yet accepted) blocks/transactions.
-Defaults to false.
+Defaults to `false`.

 ### Transaction Pool

 #### `local-txs-enabled` (boolean):

 Enables local transaction handling (prioritizes transactions submitted through this node).
-Defaults to false.
+Defaults to `false`.

 #### `allow-unprotected-txs` (boolean):

 If true, the APIs will allow transactions that are not replay protected (EIP-155) to be issued through this node.
-Defaults to false.
+Defaults to `false`.

 #### `remote-tx-gossip-only-enabled` (boolean):

 If true, the node will only gossip remote transactions to prevent transactions issued through this node from being broadcast to the network.
-Defaults to false.
+Defaults to `false`.

 #### `tx-regossip-frequency` (duration):

 Amount of time that should elapse before we attempt to re-gossip a transaction that was already gossiped once.
-Defaults to 1 minute.
+Defaults to `60000000000` nano seconds which is 1 minute.

 #### `tx-regossip-max-size` (int):

 Maximum number of transactions to re-gossip at once.
-Defaults to 15.
+Defaults to `15`.

 ### Metrics

 #### `metrics-enabled` (boolean):

 Enables metrics.
-Defaults to false.
+Defaults to `false`.

 #### `metrics-expensive-enabled` (boolean):

 Enables expensive metrics.
-Defaults to false.
+Defaults to `false`.

 ### Database